Wok & Skillet

 pouring chinese chicken stock through strainer

-To store chicken stock in the freezer, you can pour the stock into ice cube trays, allow the stock to freeze, then put the frozen chicken stock cubes in a large ziploc bag.
+To store chicken stock in the freezer, you can pour the stock into ice cube trays, allow the stock to freeze, then put the frozen chicken stock cubes in a large Ziploc bag.
 This makes it very convenient for recipes that require just a little chicken stock.

 Another great way to store chicken stock in the freezer is to use disposable breast milk storage bags.
-It is very easy to fill them - you can stand them upright and pour the liquid right into the bags.
+It is very easy to fill them.
+You can stand them upright and pour the liquid right into the bags.
 They also seal very well, and they are quite narrow so they won't take up much space in your freezer.

 • Rice Cooker Hainanese Chicken Rice